 Low-carb keto diets are an increasingly popular method of losing weight.

-One problem with keto is that sticking to the very restricted carb intake can be difficult.
-Especially today, when high carb processed foods are so common and readily available.
+One problem with keto is that sticking to a very restricted carb intake can be difficult.
+Especially today, when high-carb processed foods are so common and readily available.

 Popular Restaurant Tips